mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   - need instructions for development inside of conda
   - conda packages need to be "first class citizens" on the build servers
   - need to figure out "double click installers"
+- Hosting binaries and shrinking installers has been pushed out b/c they may be mitigated by a move to conda
+- Brief discussion of NeXus API.
+Continue next time